Here’s what’s happening in York, Chester, Lancaster counties

 Fundraisers

 ▪ Special Olympics “Calabash and Cops” fundraiser, 11 a.m.-1 p.m. and 5-9:30 p.m.
-March 30-31 at FATZ Cafe, Herlong Road, Rock Hill.
-Area law enforcement officers will be waiting tables to raise money for Special Olympics
+Thursday-Friday at FATZ Cafe, Herlong Road, Rock Hill.
+Area law enforcement officers will be waiting tables to raise money for Special Olympics.

+▪ Pancake breakfast fundraiser for Victoria Waldrop, 8-10 a.m.
+April 8 at Fatz, South Herlong Avenue, Rock Hill.
+Victoria as aplastic anemia and will be receiving a bone marrow transplant in the future.
+Tickets at the door: $7, adults; $4, children.

-▪ The South Pointe High School Chorus and Theatre Departments are hosting Bingo Night 6:30 p.m.
+▪ The South Pointe High School chorus and theatre departments Bingo Night 6:30 p.m.
 April 4 in the school’s cafeteria.
-Tickets are $3.00 and include one Bingo card.
+Tickets are $3 and include one Bingo card.
 Extra Bingo cards available for purchase.
 There will be a concession stand and silent auction.
-Proceeds support the Chorus and Theatre Departments at South Pointe.
+Proceeds support the chorus and theatre departments at South Pointe.

-▪ Youth and children Bike-a-thon, 2 p.m.
-Saturday at Adnah United Methodist Church, Adnah Church Road, Rock Hill.
-The event will benefit Bikes for the World.
-They are riding to collect money for shipping, bike repairs and donation of bikes, parts and accessories.
-A yard sale will be 8 a.m.-1 p.m.
-April 8 in the Family Life Center.
-Proceeds help send youth to Salkehatchie.
+▪ The Palisades Country Club will host “Dealing Cards for Children” Thursday to support the Ben Carson Reading Project to fund a new Reading Room in a local elementary school.
+Participants can play Mahjong, TriOminos, Mexican Train Dominos, Canasta, Euchre, Texas Hold’em or Bridge.
+The Ben Carson Reading Project has funded more than 160 Reading Rooms in 22 states, including North and South Carolina.
+Cost is $25.
+Details or RSVP: 516-380-4870 or 803-984-0319.

+▪ A beginner Polka class with Bob Wilusz playing the accordion 7-8:30 p.m.
+Tuesday at St John’s United Methodist Church, 321 S. Oakland Ave., Rock Hill.
+All ages and dance levels are welcome.
+Cost is $5 with proceeds going to the youth of the church.
+You do not need a partner or to register.
+Details: 803-372-1315 or email pathollisgrant@cs.com.

 Meetings